sneakerhax/TTPs/Credential_Access/Passwords/Git_history_secret_grepping.md

-# Grepping git history for secrets
+# Git history secret grepping

 **Description:** This entry describes how to search the content of git history on a local repo for secrets.
 These are commonly found on systems after gaining an initial foothold